Contact us about TURP treatment

 The latest surgical techniques involve no external wound and usually patients are out of bed and pain free just the day after surgery.

-Surgery is usually carried out under a local anaesthetic so you won’t feel anything below the waist.
+Surgery is usually carried out under a spinal block anaesthetic (or general anaesthetic on request, or if needed) so you won’t feel anything below the waist.
 There are two types of operation, both of which involve inserting an instrument along the penis allowing the surgeon to remove the enlarged prostate gland in small pieces until it is no longer obstructing the flow of urine along the urinary passage (urethra).

 The original procedure is called a Trans-Urethral Resection of Prostate (TURP).
 A telescopic instrument (resectoscope) is introduced along the penis until the surgeon can see the obstructing prostate gland.
 The blocking gland will then be removed in small pieces until all of the obstruction is removed.